logzio/logz-docs/_source/_includes/log-shipping/multiline-logs-filebeat.md

+### Configuring Filebeat to concatenate multiline logs

-###### Filebeat splits multiline logs by default
+Filebeat splits multiline logs by default.
 If your original logs span multiple lines, you may find that they arrive in your Logz.io account split into several partial logs.

-###### Configuring Filebeat to concatenate multiline logs

 Filebeat offers configuration options that can be used to concatenate multiline logs.
 The configuration is managed differently, depending on your deployment method: